Infinibay/backend/docs/infiniservice-integration.md

    - The VM ID environment variable is set
    - Check service logs for specific errors

+4. **Scripts not executing**: Check that:
+   - InfiniService is running and connected to the host via VirtIO socket
+   - Script execution records exist in the database with `status=PENDING`
+   - Check InfiniService logs for protocol errors

+5. **Scripts stuck in PENDING**: Verify that:
+   - `scheduledFor` is not set to a future date
+   - InfiniService is running and able to communicate with the host
+   - Check InfiniService logs for protocol errors or script request failures

+6. **Scripts failing**: Review:
+   - The `stdout` and `stderr` fields in the `ScriptExecution` record
+   - Check script syntax and permissions
+   - Verify script dependencies are installed

+7. **Repeating scripts not running**: Verify:
+   - `repeatIntervalMinutes` and `lastExecutedAt` fields are set correctly
+   - `maxExecutions` hasn't been reached (if set)
+   - Check that the script execution interval has elapsed

 ### Log Locations

+Script logs are stored in the database (`ScriptExecution.stdout` and `ScriptExecution.stderr` fields) in addition to any local log files.

+Additional log locations:

 - **Windows Installation**: `C:\Windows\Temp\infiniservice_install.log`
 - **Windows Download**: `C:\Windows\Temp\infiniservice_download.log`